|

 And so, in the end, theres

 only one thing left to say.
-You cannot fix yourself.
-Numbing your emotional
+You cannot control your deep emotional

 victimization.
 Only Christ can fix you, if you